-The Yearbook of the United Nations has served as the Organization’s flagship reference work since 1947, and looking back at the illustrated Yearbook covers provides a unique perspective on more than 60 years of developments in visual design.
+The Yearbook of the United Nations has served as the Organization’s flagship reference work since its inception, and looking back at the illustrated Yearbook dust jackets provides a unique perspective on more than 60 years of developments in visual design.
 These covers have regularly reflected the culture of their time, while alluding to the wealth of information on UN activities and concerns contained within each volume.

-The earliest Yearbook covers were fairly conservative, often depicting little more than the United Nations logo and the title of the book.
+The earliest Yearbook dust jackets were fairly conservative, often depicting little more than the United Nations logo and the title of the book.

-Designs of the late 1950s employed a minimalistic illustrative style often seen in art and advertising of that period.
+Designs of the late 1950s came to employ a minimalistic illustrative style often seen in art and advertising of that period.
 The ensuing decade witnessed a transition to neon colours and kaleidoscopic patterns that evoke the psychedelic mood of the day.
-With the advent of the 1970s, Yearbook covers came to feature geometric shapes, testifying to the influence of Optical Art.
-This artistic movement, associated with Gestalt Theory, held that the whole is greater than the sum of its parts—an appropriate concept for the United Nations at any point in its history.
+With the advent of the 1970s, Yearbook dust jackets began to feature geometric shapes, testifying to the influence of Optical Art.
+This artistic movement, associated with Gestalt Theory, maintains that the whole is greater than the sum of its parts—an appropriate concept for the United Nations at any point in its history.
 The next ten years brought pixelated imagery to the cover designs, highlighting the growing global influence of computers.
 There followed in the 1990s the predominance of photographic covers—perhaps a direct result of the commercial release of desktop photo production software.

 Whether or not all 63 Yearbook cover designs were intentionally styled to reflect the times in which they were produced, they clearly show the influence of contemporary culture over the nearly seven decades of UN history.
 It remains to be seen how the world's ever-changing visual vocabulary will leave its mark in future Yearbook cover designs.